Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 Some optional activities might need a valid driver's license, or you might need to send additional information to your travel planner.

-Those who opt to go snorkeling must be comfortable in the water, able to swim, and must present medical documents before snorkeling or diving.
+Those who opt to go snorkeling must be comfortable in the water and able to swim, and travelers with underlying health conditions or above a certain age must present medical documents before snorkeling or diving.

 Note that Icelandic roads and pavements can be slippery in the wintertime.
 We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers.
 The covers can be purchased in most supermarkets and gas stations around the country.